Vendre08/gse-zip-tool/README.txt

 Gnome Shell Extension Zip Tool is based on the code removed from the tweak tool.
 The application is provided for use by extension writers who need to install extensions from zip files and uninstall extensions.
-A user who reports a problem with an extension may be asked to perform tests in order to find the source of the problem.
-The user may be asked to install a test version of the extension by the extension writer.
-In this case the user needs a simple means to install the extension zip file.

 The application provides four toolbuttons: